noqqe/why-openbsd.rocks/content/fact/openssh.md

 The most popular OpenBSD software is probably OpenSSH.
 By using OpenBSD you always have the most recent version and features in your `sshd`.

-Its also enabled and securely configured by default.
+It's also enabled and securely configured by default.

 Details: